ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 - work with contributors to get components and patterns published in a timely manner after review sessions
 - have ultimate responsibility to ensure the contents in the Design System adhere to relevant MoJ standards

-Neither the DesignOps team nor the working group will overrule the other.
+Neither the Design Operations team nor the working group will overrule the other.
 If there is a disagreement, there will be processes in place to collect concerns and ensure a fair decision.

 ### Leaving the working group
 After 3 months, representatives of the working group will be asked if they wish to continue for another 3 months or leave.